al1brn/geonodes/README.md

 - [API reference](docs/index.md)
 - Tutorials by examples:
   - [Building an arrow](docs/arrow.md)
-  - [Simulation](docs/simulation.md) : how to create and use a simulation zone

 ## Better a demo than long words

 The following script creates a surface from a grid by computing